-- •Must not have been out of dental hygiene school for more than five years at the time of acceptance. - •Readmitted students will be required to audit previously taken courses if more than three years old or if major course revisions have occurred since their enrollment and must complete all course requirements satisfactorily. - •An interview will be required prior to an offer of admission.
+•Must not have been out of dental hygiene school for more than five years at the time of acceptance.

+•Readmitted students will be required to audit previously taken courses if more than three years old or if major course revisions have occurred since their enrollment and must complete all course requirements satisfactorily.

-EXPENSES
+•An interview will be required prior to an offer of admission.

-Tuition
+EXPENSES Tuition

-BSDH/Certificate Undergraduate Tuition
+BSDH/Certificate Undergraduate Tuition (includes the RDH to BSDH Program)

-Beginning 2021-2022, resident tuition is \$ 166 per semester credit hour.
-Non-resident tuition will be \$ 574 per semester credit hour.
+Beginning 2023-2024, resident tuition is \$176 per semester credit hour.
+Non-resident tuition will be \$584 per semester credit hour.
 Tuition and fees are subject to change according to the actions of the Texas State Legislature or the UT System Board of Regents and changes become effective when enacted.